Azure/azure-sdk-for-python/sdk/keyvault/azure-mgmt-keyvault/README.md

 # Usage

+To learn how to use this package, see the [quickstart guide](http://aka.ms/azsdk/python/mgmt)

-For code examples, see [MyService Management](https://docs.microsoft.com/python/api/overview/azure/?view=azure-python-preview) on docs.microsoft.com.
+For code examples, see [Key Vault Management](https://docs.microsoft.com/samples/azure-samples/azure-samples-python-management/keyvault/) on docs.microsoft.com.

+Additional code samples can be found [here](https://aka.ms/azsdk/python/mgmt/samples)

 # Provide Feedback